iWinston/typeorm-plus/docs/relational-query-builder.md

 # Working with Relations

 `RelationQueryBuilder` is special type of `QueryBuilder` which allows you to work with your relations.
-Using it you can bind entities to each other in the database without need to load any entity.
+Using it you can bind entities to each other in the database without need to load any entities.
 Or you can load related entities easily.
 Examples:

-For example we have a `Post` entity and it has many-to-many relation to `Category` entity called `categories`.
+For example we have a `Post` entity and it has a many-to-many relation to `Category` called `categories`.
 Let's add a new category to this many-to-many relation:

 ```typescript